jailbreakdotparty/Bridge/README.md

 ## Sounds great.
 How do I set it up?
 1. Install the [Bridge Helper Shortcut](https://jailbreak.party/bridge-helper) onto your iPhone/iPad.
 2. Sideload Bridge using your preferred method.

+### If you are on iOS 16.0 - iOS 26.0.1 and want to fetch applications from your own device (recommended):
-3. Open Bridge, and click "Begin Setup."
+4. Open Bridge, and click "Begin Setup."
-4. This will redirect you to the Shortcuts app.
+5. This will redirect you to the Shortcuts app.
 Wait patiently for your applist to be generated.
 This should take less than 30 seconds.
-5. Once completed, re-open Bridge, and click "Import Applist."
+6. Once completed, re-open Bridge, and click "Import Applist."
-6. Profit 🔥
+7. Profit 🔥

+### If you are on iOS 26.1+ or do not want to fetch applications from your own device:
+4. Click either "Skip & Use Static Applist" or "Continue."
+5. Done 🔥